Thistle, Utah: History

 The trade route on which Thistle lies was used by Indian tribes before the arrival of European settlers; two Ute chiefs, Taby and Peteetneet, led tribal migrations through the canyon each spring and fall.
-The first recorded journey by Europeans to modern Thistle was the Domínguez–Escalante expedition, which explored the territory with Indian guides.
-A small group of Utes inhabiting the canyon frequently raided the newcomers, and as a result were forcibly relocated in the 1870s.
+The first recorded journey by Europeans to modern Thistle was the Domínguez–Escalante expedition, which explored the territory with Indian guides in 1776.

 Most of Thistle's residents were railroad employees sent to live in the town, but there were some who had settled before the railroads arrived.
 The first settlers were part of the Mormon migration to Utah, and the first of these was the Pace family, who migrated from Nauvoo, Illinois, reaching Thistle in 1848.
 Fifth-generation descendants of the Pace settlers continued to operate a family-owned cattle ranch until the town was evacuated.
 Other settlers included Mormons who originally settled elsewhere in Utah but subsequently arrived to homestead fertile ground on Billies Mountain, on the north wall of the canyon.
 Among them was the mountain's presumed namesake, William Johnson.
+A small group of Utes inhabiting the canyon frequently raided the newcomers, and as a result were forcibly relocated in the 1870s.

 Homesteading was practiced in Thistle until the early 1900s.
 Until the arrival of the railroads, the town's economy was based mainly on farming and ranching, although there was also some mining activity in the region, including a vein of asphaltum that was mined between 1892 and 1914.